Course Outline

 Description

-This course examines regional development and its impacts on peoples and places.
-You will study the spatial patterns and processes involved in the transformation of local places, and critique the changing political and economic geographies, structures and cultures, and their interconnections with environmental and land use change.
-In particular, you will examine the rights and interests of Indigenous peoples in land, resources and heritage at different scales, and plan for social and environmental interconnections that lead to co-existence in intercultural space.
+This course examines global development and its impacts on peoples and places, including indigenous peoples.
+In this course you will study the global patterns and processes involved in the transformation of local places, and changing political, cultural and economic geographies.
+The course introduces development theories, colonisation, industrialisation, globalisation, rural development, urbanization, gender, health, education, indigenous rights and heritage, and social environmental interconnections that lead to co-existence in intercultural space.

 How will this course be delivered?